-Trauma and Orthopaedic surgery is one of the most competitive surgical subspecialties to get into (see competition ratios).
-There are a number of possible surgical training pathways to take to become an Orthopaedic surgeon.
+The orthopaedic training pathway is one of the most competitive surgical subspecialties to get into (see competition ratios).
+There are a number of possible routes to take to become a trauma and orthopaedic surgeon.

-A few facts on Trauma and Orthopaedics (as per the British Orthopaedic Association, 2017):
+A few facts on Trauma and Orthopaedics (as of 2020):

-- T&O makes up approximately 30% of the surgical workforce in the UK.
+- T&O makes up 26% of the consultant surgical workforce in the UK.

-- The largest sub specialities within T&O are Knee, Hip and Trauma.
+- The largest sub specialties within T&O are Knee, Hip and Trauma.

 - 2/3 of T&O consultants undertake private work in addition to their NHS workload.